RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 /*
  * A `PannerNode` applies a panning effect,
- * which can be used to 'move' the audio towards one side of stereo output.
+ * which can be used to change how the audio signal is distributed
+ * between the stereo channels.
  */
 const pannerNode = new PannerNode(audioCtx, {
+	/*
+	 * The default is `0`.
-	positionX: 1, // Default is '0', we want the audio to be moved to the right side.
+	 * `1` moves the audio signal to the right stereo channel.
+	 */
+	positionX: 1,
 });

 /*
- * We route our audio from the oscillator through the effect, through the gain, and from there to the output.
+ * We route our audio from the oscillator through the effect node,
+ * through the gain node, and from there to the output.
  */
 oscNode.connect(pannerNode).connect(gainNode).connect(audioCtx.destination);